ChefDandy/CTE-menu/Poshc2/instructions/Hidden_files_and_directories.md

 sharpps attrib +h <Filepath of created file on Victim> ##Changes the permissions on the file chosen
 ```
 ## Detection technique:
-* view file attribute manipulation via attrib.exe
+* View file attribute manipulation via attrib.exe
     * process.name:\*attrib.exe\*
 * Monitor the file system and shell commands for files being created with a leading "."
-* Monittor for use of attrib.exe to add the Hidden attribute
+* Monitor for use of attrib.exe to add the Hidden attribute